Greetings to you, music lovers, thrill seekers, and conversationalists all across the fruited plain.

 It's got a new name.

-The global warming movement.
+A global warming movement.

-But nevertheless, for those of you who uh find yourself remnants of the peace movement, you still find yourself able to put together 25 or 30 people for an anti-war march.
+But nevertheless, for those of you who find yourself remnants of the peace movement, you still find yourself able to put together 25 or 30 people for an anti-war march.

 This news ought to be especially timely to you.

-The energy department will announce today a contract to develop the nation's first new hydrogen bomb in 20 years, involving a collaboration between three national weapons laboratories.
+The Energy Department will announce today a contract to develop the nation's first new hydrogen bomb in 20 years involving a collaboration between three national weapons laboratories.

-The new Nuke, and make no mistake, that's what this is.
+And make no mistake, that's what this is.

-The weapon is known as the Reliable Replacement Warhead, is intended to replace aging warheads now deployed uh deployed on missiles aboard Trident submarines.
+It is intended to replace aging warheads now deployed on missiles aboard Trident submarines.

-At cost of the development is secret.
+The cost of the development is secret.

-It's gotta really frost these Iranians.
+It's got to really frost these Iranians.

-We've got nukes and we've had them for years, but we're gonna update our stockpiles, and those people can't even figure out how to get it done from the get-go.
+And those people can't even figure out how to get it done from the get-go.

-We're in the process of telling them they can't do it, and we are going to develop our own brand new nukes as deterrents against anybody else attacking us.
+And we are going to develop our own brand new nukes as deterrents against anybody else attacking us.

-It's like we're going out to buy a car.
+It's like we're going out to buy a car, except we're buying a nuke.

 Highly attractive features, including innovative mechanisms that would prevent terrorists from detonating the bomb should they gain access to it.

-There are critics, of course, to this, ladies and gentlemen, and uh the critics say that existing stockpiles are perfectly reliable, can be maintained for decades.
+There are critics, of course, to this, ladies and gentlemen, and the critics say that existing stockpiles are perfectly reliable, can be maintained for decades.

 The new nuke will undermine U.S. efforts to stop nuclear proliferation, they say.